ShamalRathnayake/CV-Screen/README.md

 # CV Screen

-CV Screen is a production-ready, TypeScript-based REST API that leverages AI and NLP to extract, structure, and match information from candidate CVs and job descriptions (JDs).
-It provides endpoints for uploading documents, extracting structured data, and predicting the suitability of candidates for job roles using advanced embedding and similarity techniques.
+CV Screen is a production-ready, TypeScript-based REST API that leverages AI, NLP, and computer vision to extract, structure, and match information from candidate CVs and job descriptions (JDs).
+It provides endpoints for uploading documents, extracting structured data, predicting the suitability of candidates for job roles using advanced embedding and similarity techniques, and extracting profile images from CVs.

 ## 🚀 Features
 - **CV & JD Extraction:** Uses LLMs to extract structured data from unstructured PDF CVs and job descriptions.
 - **AI-Powered Matching:** Computes similarity scores between CVs and JDs using transformer-based embeddings.
+- **AI-Powered Hire Prediction:** Predicts both the probability and binary decision of hiring a candidate using a trained machine learning model on CV and JD embeddings.
+- **Profile Image Extraction:** Automatically extracts and detects profile images from CV PDFs using OpenCV and PyMuPDF, returning the image if a face is found.
 - **Authentication & User Management:** Secure user registration, login, and profile management.
 - **File Uploads:** Secure, validated PDF uploads for CVs and JDs.
 - **Robust API:** RESTful endpoints for all major operations, with clear error handling and validation.